-In March 2015, the Corporate Governance and Nominating Committee conducted its annual review of the Corporation's governance policies, charters and terms of reference and minor amendments were recommended.
+In March 2016, the Corporate Governance and Nominating Committee conducted its annual review of the Corporation's governance policies, charters and terms of reference and minor amendments were recommended.
 The Board is committed to continuing to monitor new developments relating to governance best practices to ensure the Corporation is achieving compliance and implementing processes accordingly.

-The Board and the Corporation has appointed Dr. Peter Johann as Chairman and a position description has been created for this position.
-Dr. Johann is a non-management director and as Chairman, works to ensure that the board operates independently of management and that Board members have an independent leadership contact.
+In April 2016, the Board of the Corporation appointed Mr. Donald J. McCaffrey as Chairman and Dr. Eldon Smith as Lead Director and position descriptions have been approved for these positions.
+Since Mr. McCaffrey is not an independent Chairman, Dr. Smith, as Lead Director, works to ensure that the board operates independently of management and that Board members have an independent leadership contact.
 The Chairman manages the affairs of the Board, with a view to ensuring that the Board functions effectively and meets its obligations and responsibilities.
 As the Board is comprised of a majority of independent directors, each of whom has significant experience in, and an understanding of the role and responsibilities of acting as a director, the independent directors believe that they collectively provide active and appropriate leadership amongst themselves with respect to stewardship of the Corporation.